PillowFishSticks/Kassie-MS4/README.md

 ### Libraries
 - [JQuery](https://jquery.com) to simplify DOM manipulation.
 - [Bootstrap](https://www.bootstrapcdn.com/) to simplify the structure of the website and make the website responsive.
-- [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for PetPals website.
+- [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for the Kassie website.
 - [Google Fonts](https://fonts.google.com/) to style the website fonts.

 ### Languages